 - Any bullying traits in general

 - Aggressive behaviour (You must not hurt anyone under any circumstances)

 - Swearing

 - Intentional spitting

+- Inappropriate language and/or behaviour

 - Lying to a member of staff more than once.

-Pupils will be sent immediately to Miss Cole, Mr Callaway or Mrs Pawsey to discuss their behaviour and will miss their next lunchtime play.
+Pupils will be sent immediately to the Headteacher or one of the Deputy Heads to discuss their behaviour and will miss their next lunchtime play.